letsencrypt/website/content/docs/acme-protocol-updates.md

 # Currently Implemented ACME Version

 We currently have the following API endpoints.
-They do not implement any one fixed draft of the ACME specificiation as they evolved alongside the draft protocol document.
+They do not implement any one fixed draft of the ACME specification as they evolved alongside the draft protocol document.
 Please see [our divergences documentation](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md) to compare their implementation to the current ACME draft.

 * [Production] `https://acme-v01.api.letsencrypt.org/directory`
 * [Staging] `https://acme-staging.api.letsencrypt.org/directory`